tunamonster/amyanpoh_partner_api_docs/README.md

 All URIs below are relative to https://api.amyanpoh.com/v1/

 ## General
 All access requires an api token.
-You can specify this in as an 'x-api-key' field in your request header.
+You can provide this as an 'x-api-key' field in your request header.
-The best way to handle exceptions is to use the response code in the response header.
-Succesfully executed queries always return a HTTP code of 200.
+The best way to handle exceptions is to use the status code in the response header.
+Succesful queries always return a HTTP code of 200.

 ## Paths
 ### Pricing